 Your out-of-hours availability

 In some cases, asking a candidate’s availability at the weekend can be considered an invasion of privacy.
-It could lead to questions about family, religion, or personal commitments.
-And these have nothing to do with your ability to fulfill a role.
+It could lead to questions about family, religion, or personal commitments that should have nothing to do with your ability to fulfill a role.
+Fair enough.

 However, for some roles, out-of-hours availability is a genuine requirement.
 This could be for overtime, attending work-related events, or working on time-sensitive projects.